 What Is Corporate-Owned Life Insurance?

-Corporate-owned life insurance, often referred to as COLI, is a life insurance policy that a company purchases on the lives of its employees, typically key executives or senior leaders.
-The corporation owns the policy, pays the premiums and is named as the beneficiary, meaning it receives the death benefit when the insured employee passes away.
-While it may seem unconventional for a company to hold life insurance on its workers, COLI is a well-established financial strategy used by businesses of all sizes across a wide range of industries.
+COLI is a life insurance policy that a company purchases on the lives of its employees.
+This typically affects key executives and senior leaders.
+The corporation owns the policy, pays the premiums and is the beneficiary.
+This means it receives the death benefit when the insured employee passes away.

-Companies don’t purchase COLI simply to profit from an employee’s death, the policies serve a specific and strategic financial purpose.
-Businesses use COLI primarily to help fund long-term liabilities such as executive compensation packages, deferred retirement benefits and post-retirement healthcare obligations.
-The cash value that builds inside these permanent life insurance policies acts as a company asset that grows tax-deferred over time.
+Companies don’t purchase COLI simply to profit from an employee’s death; the policies serve a legitimate and strategic financial purpose.
+Businesses use COLI primarily to help fund long-term liabilities.
+This includes executive compensation packages, deferred retirement benefits and post-retirement healthcare obligations.

-It’s important to understand that COLI operates very differently from the life insurance policy someone might buy to protect their family.
+Overall, COLI operates very differently from the life insurance policy someone may buy to protect their family.
 With a personal policy, the insured individual or their loved ones are the beneficiaries.
 With COLI, the company receives the financial benefit, not the employee or their family.
-Employees must provide written consent before a policy can be taken out on their life, a requirement put in place by federal law to ensure transparency and protect individual rights.

 Common Uses of Corporate-Owned Life Insurance

-One of the primary uses of COLI is to informally fund non-qualified deferred compensation plans for executives and senior leaders.
-These plans allow companies to promise future payments to key employees as a retention and recruitment tool; the cash value inside a COLI policy provides a dedicated asset to back those promises.
+These plans allow companies to promise future payments to key employees as a retention and recruitment tool.
+The cash value inside a COLI policy provides a dedicated asset to back those promises.

 Closely held businesses and partnerships frequently use COLI to fund buy-sell agreements between owners.
-When an owner dies, the death benefit from the COLI policy gives the surviving owners or the company the capital needed to purchase the deceased owner’s share.
-This ensures a smooth ownership transition without forcing the business to take on debt or liquidate assets under pressure.
+When an owner dies, the COLI policy’s death benefit kicks in.
+It gives the surviving owners or the company the capital to purchase the deceased owner’s share.

 Types of COLI Policies